EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 Actual Gateway used for advertising host route.

 <b>metric</b>
-The metric value added or subtracted from the cost of the hostroute.
+The metric value added or subtracted from the cost of the route.

 <b>ospfArea</b>
 The area ID of the area in which OSPF Type1 LSAs are advertised.
 When ospfArea if not set, LSAs are advertised on all areas.